builtbybel/ReadySunValley/README.md

 - Bypassing TPM/Secure boot restrictions
 - Comparing your results with Microsoft requirements
 - Comparing results with another Compatibility checker [WhyNotWin11](https://github.com/rcmaehl/WhyNotWin11)
 - Grabbing a screenshot to directly share your results on social media!

-## Support
-Supported processors are synchronized from these files [Intel](https://github.com/builtbybel/ReadySunValley/blob/main/src/RSV/Resources/intelsupport.txt)  | [AMD](https://github.com/builtbybel/ReadySunValley/blob/main/src/RSV/Resources/amdsupport.txt) | [Qualcomm](https://github.com/builtbybel/ReadySunValley/blob/main/src/RSV/Resources/qualcommsupport.txt)

 ## Download